 Need to Find a Doctor, Dentist or Vision Specialist?

-You can request a rates and dues sheet.
 Please call the Union Office at (212) 331-1800.
 You can also visit the Contact Us page for more information.